QuantEcon/Bookshelf/README.md

 In addition to these files, you will need to spin up your own instance of a Mongo database.
 To install and start Mongo database on your respective Operating System go to https://docs.mongodb.com/manual/administration/install-community/

-Instead of of running `npm start` in both the client and server side, the project has set up `npm run dev` which uses **concurrently** to run both the client and server at the same time within one terminal.

 #### How-To
 Inside the client directory, there is an extensive README.md on client-side.